 Gastrointestinal problems can cause various symptoms, including abdominal pain and discomfort, nausea/vomiting, bloating, or gas buildup after eating certain foods like beans or broccoli.

 One possible cause of feeling liquid in your stomach when you move is a hiatal hernia, a protrusion of the stomach into the chest through an opening in the diaphragm.
-This happens when the valve separating the esophagus from the stomach relaxes and allows food to flow back into the esophagus.
-This process can create a feeling of liquid sloshing around in your stomach.
+This happens when the valve separating the esophagus from the stomach relaxes and allows food to flow back into the esophagus, creating a feeling of liquid sloshing around in your stomach.

 To test if a hiatal hernia causes your symptoms, try standing up straight and bending over at a 45-degree angle.
 If this helps relieve your symptoms, it may indicate a hiatal hernia.
 If you are experiencing these symptoms that seem to worsen, it’s time to visit your doctor for more testing.